 Companion planting is used by farmers and gardeners for many reasons.
 For farmers using an integrated pest management system, increased yield and/or reduction of pesticides is the goal.For gardeners, the combinations of plants also make for a more varied, attractive vegetable garden, as well as allowing more productive use of space. … (read more…)

 The construction workers next doors help us to bring up soil and other materials with their crane.
-When the basic outline is nearly ready and the hardest work is done, I receive an assigned letter from the rooftop owner that we have 3 days to leave the place and that we have … (read more…)
+When the basic outline is nearly ready and the hardest work is done, … (read more…)

 These gardening situations serve especially to look into microsociological and ecological systems related to time as starting points for the development of new artistic practices.
 The OpenGreens allow us to study the implementation of contemporary art in an ecological context and to observe and draw content from eco-data and natural patterns and processes.

 Using media technology and electronics as research tools in these shared laboratories, data from various ecosystems are collected over a period of time. … (read more…)